Reading Strategy

 Reading is one of the most important skills your child will learn during their time at school.
 Reading, listening to and talking about stories and non-fiction develops children’s vocabulary, because they meet words they would rarely hear or use in everyday speech.
 Understanding vocabulary is vital for comprehension and also for wider learning and progress across the entire curriculum.

-We recognise that being able to read is a key skill for life for all children and we believe that every child can learn to read with the right teaching and support.
+We recognise that being able to read is a key skill for life for all children and we believe that every child can learn to read with the appropriate teaching and support.

-Our aim is that every child leaves Parklands Primary School a confident, fluent reader who loves reading and has a reading age that at least matches their chronological age.
+Our aim is very simple; we aim for every child to leave Parklands Primary School a confident, fluent reader who loves reading.

-At Parklands, we aim to develop a love of reading, so children are encouraged to read for pleasure at home and school.
-Teachers read a variety of high-quality texts to the children on a regular basis.
+At Parklands, we aim to develop a love of reading, so children are encouraged to read for pleasure at home and within school.
+Teachers are our most valuable asset when developing a love of reading; we ensure that we read (with passion) a variety of high-quality texts to the children on a daily basis, all of which can be seen on our Reading Spine.

 Parklands Reading Strategy.

-Our aim is that every child leaves Parklands Primary School a confident, fluent reader who loves reading and has a reading age that at least matches their chronological age.
+Our aim is that every child leaves Parklands Primary School a confident, fluent reader who loves reading.

 1. Daily Reading Lesson

-* EY’s / Y1 – Daily Floppy Phonics Lessons
+* EY’s / Y1 – Daily Read Write Inc. Phonics Lessons

-* KS2 – Daily Reading Lessons with a focus on Reading Skills
+* KS2 – Daily Whole Class Reading Lessons with a focus on a variety of Reading Skills

 * Opportunities to discuss, talk and debate

-* EY’s / KS1 / KS2 – Daily Class Read to the Class (see the Reading Spines below)
+* EY’s / KS1 / KS2 – Teachers read to children every day for a minimum of 15 minutes (see Reading Spine)

 * Mini Libraries in each class of quality books to engage emotions; be diverse; show different perspectives; include favourites from previous years so all children can access.

-* Completed at home and in school to share the love of a new story
+* Completed at home to share the love of a new story

-* Class sets of high-quality reading books from Leeds CC Library service and sponsors
+* Class sets of high-quality reading books from Leeds CC Library service, in addition to class ‘mini libraries’

 Teachers model a love of reading and are excited about books